nicole-lancaster/advent-of-code-2022/README.md

  # Advent of Code 2022 🎄
-This is my take on solving the 2022 Advent of Code Challenges
+This is my take on solving the 2022 Advent of Code (AOC) Challenges

  ## Let's rewind to December 2022... ❄️
 When the 2022 advent of code challenges were released, I had only just started learning HTML and CSS and had no other prior coding experience.
-So although 'tis not the season and quite literally the middle of summer, I thought these were high quality katas that would be great ractice (and fun)!
+So although 'tis not the season and quite literally the middle of summer at the time of starting this little project, I thought these were high quality katas that would be great practice (and fun)!

-Other than just solving the problem to get the solution, I have also...
+Other than just solving the problem to get the correct solution, I have also...

-- written and tested parser function that parse the raw data into a usuable form
+- written and tested parser functions to parse the raw data given by AOC into a usuable form
 - followed the 'single responsibility principle' by keeping each function small and have a specific purpose
 - written unit tests using Jest